The Flying Mule Homepage

 Krauss-Maffei Sd.Kfz.7 Half-Track

-© Copyright 2003-2010 The Flying Mule, Inc.
+© Copyright 2003-2025 The Flying Mule, Inc.

 Corgi Military Vehicles

 The Corgi "Military Vehicles" range presents higly-detailed, ready-made diecast models of military vehicles.
 Corgi diecast tanks require no glueing or painting.
 Each model is an instant display piece or diorama centerpiece straight from the box.
 Made from diecast metal, die cast tanks from Corgi are 100% true to scale... these don't look like model tanks, they look like tanks!.
-Color, camouflage and unit markings are carefully researched for maximum authenticity, marking the difference between and authentic scale model tank and a "toy" tank.
+Color, camouflage and unit markings are carefully researched for Maximum authenticity, marking the difference between and authentic scale model tank and a "toy" tank.

 Corgi "Military Vehicles" diecast vehicles feature: